 Let's just say that at the end of the story Cassie has three solid friends outside the family, one of whom is Aaron, and Lotta has some growing up to do.
 Lotta thought she was popular.
 And mature.

 What's not to love?
 Well...at fourteen, I remember being disappointed that there's not much music in the book.
 In 1963 teen novels were selling like hotcakes and publishers were trying to tag each one with a unique, clever title.
 "Who wants music on Monday?" is a throwaway line uttered when the mother and aunt are eating lunch in a restaurant that advertises live music, but doesn't have a band on Mondays.
-This is not a book about musicians.
+This is not a book about music or musicians.
 If anything it's a book about differences.

 Mary Slattery Stolz was one of the best authors of the late twentieth century.
 She specialized in stories about sensitive, introspective young people, partly because they allowed her to call readers' attention to the thoughts and feelings of the adult characters too.
 Cassie tries to understand why her parents seem to prefer Lotta's way of being a teenager to her way, and why her Irish-American father (who's never actually been in Ireland) is prejudiced against both of her brother's very nice roommates (one's an English expatriate and one's African-American).